Lloydminster Catholic School Division: History

-Lloydminster Catholic School Division was established in 1959 and opened its first school, St. Thomas, in 1961.
+Lloydminster Catholic School Division was established in 1959 and opened its first school, École St. Thomas, in 1961.
 St. Mary's School opened in 1963, initially serving students from grades 9 through 12.
-With the opening of the public Lloydminster Comprehensive High School in 1968, the Catholic school division relinquished responsibilities of grades 10 through 12 to the public school division and re-purposed St. Mary's School as a junior high school in 1969.
+With the opening of the public Lloydminster Comprehensive High School in 1968, the Catholic school division relinquished responsibilities of Grades 10 through 12 to the public school division and re-purposed St. Mary's Elementary School as a junior high school in 1969.

 Due to growing enrolment across the division, Father Gorman Elementary School was built in 1977 followed by St. Joseph Elementary School in 1982.
 By 1985, the division had sufficient facility space and demand to offer Catholic education for grades 10 through 12.
 St. Mary's School became a high school and was renamed Holy Rosary High School. École St. Thomas also began to offer Lloydminster's first French Immersion program in 1985.

 Holy Rosary High School moved to a new facility in the fall of 2001, serving students Grades 8 through 12 with both English and French Immersion learning opportunities.
-The former facility was once again renamed St. Mary's School.
+The former facility was once again renamed St. Mary's Elementary School.
 The construction of the new Holy Rosary High School included adjacent office space for the division office. École St. Thomas School moved to a newly built facility in the fall of 2013, with the former building being re-purposed as Mother Teresa Early Childhood Education Center.

-In the mid to late 2010's Holy Rosary High had 2 infamous incidents.

-The first incident happened in football locker room after practice one day, not too many are aware of what caused it but one of the new players got a chair shoved into their anus resulting in immediate rush to the hospital.

-The second a different kid left a note stating they bought ammo off of ebay for a couple hundred pesos and planned to shoot up the school resulting in the school shutting down for a few days.

-On June 23, the Saskatchewan Government announced that Holy Rosary High School will receive part of $110.5 million total given to six schools across the province.In September, the division announced that they received $10 Million from the Government of Saskatchewan to fund an expansion for Holy Rosary High School.
-The project included the expansion of the south wing, complete with a new common space, new classrooms, STEM labs, a new art studio, as well as an e-sports lab.
-The construction on the new wing started at the end of 2021, and opened to students in February 2023.
-The expansion also included a new welding lab, which opened a couple months before the wing.
-The final portion of the expansion is an addition to the library, which is set to open in the fall of 2023.
+Holy Rosary High School received part of a $110.5 million allocation the Saskatchewan Government awarded to six schools across the province.
+The division subsequently received $10 million from the Government of Saskatchewan to fund an expansion of Holy Rosary High School.
+The project included the expansion of the south wing, complete with a new common space, new classrooms, STEM labs, a new art studio/gallery, as well as an e-sports lab.
+Construction on the new wing started at the end of 2021, and it opened to students in February 2023, adding capacity for an additional 400 students.
+The expansion also included a new welding lab, which opened a couple of months before the wing, and a library addition, which opened later in 2023.